Mary McLeod Bethune: Civil rights

 Not only the Negro child but children of all races should read and know of the achievements, accomplishments, and deeds of the Negro.
 World peace and brotherhood are based on a common understanding of the contributions and cultures of all races and creeds.

 Starting in 1920, she opened her school to visitors and tourists in Daytona Beach on Sundays, showing off her students' accomplishments, hosting national speakers on Black issues, and taking donations.
 She ensured that these "Sunday Community Meetings" were integrated.
 A Black teenager in Daytona at the time later recalled: "Many tourists attended, sitting wherever there were empty seats.
 There was no special section for white people."
 Florida law proscribed interracial meetings, a rule which Bethune ignored.

 When the U.S. Supreme Court ruled in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional, Bethune defended the decision by writing in the Chicago Defender that year:

 There can be no divided democracy, no class government, no half-free county, under the constitution.
 Therefore, there can be no discrimination, no segregation, no separation of some citizens from the rights which belong to all. ...
 We are on our way.
 But these are frontiers that we must conquer. ...
 We must gain full equality in education ... in the franchise ... in economic opportunity, and full equality in the abundance of life.

 Bethune organized the first officer candidate schools for Black women.
-She lobbied federal officials, including Roosevelt, on behalf of African-American women who wanted to join the military.
+She lobbied federal officials, including Roosevelt, on behalf of Black American women who wanted to join the military.

 United Negro College Fund

 She co-founded the United Negro College Fund (UNCF) on April 25, 1944, with William J. Trent and Frederick D. Patterson.
-The UNCF is a program which gives many different scholarships, mentorships, and job opportunities to African-American and other minority students attending any of the 37 historically Black colleges and universities.
+The UNCF is a program which gives many different scholarships, mentorships, and job opportunities to Black American and other minority students attending any of the 37 historically Black colleges and universities.
 Bethune helped with its initial fundraising efforts, which gathered around $900,000 in six months.
 Bethune continued to refer philanthropists to the fund, and she joined the board of directors in 1952.